finos/common-domain-model/documentation/source/documentation.rst

 The legal agreement model in the CDM comprises the following features:

-* **Composable and normalised model representation** of the following legal agreements:
+* **Composable and normalised model representation** of the ISDA agreements.
+There are distinct versions of the agreements for jurisdiction and year of publications, but the set of terms belong to a common universe.
+Therefore, the CDM defines each of these terms in a single location, and allows for the representation of a specific agreement by combining terms.
+The following legal agreements are supported in the CDM:

   * ISDA 2016 Phase One Credit Support Annex (“CSA”) (Security Interest – New York Law)
   * ISDA 2016 Phase One Credit Support Deed (“CSD”) (Security Interest – English Law)